shloch/react-meme-generator/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### Deployment

+this is app is deployed with https://vercel.com/

 ### Live demo